KGroupLogistics/meteor-tenants-manager/README.md

 # meteor-tenant-manager

-# 🚫🚫🚫🚫🚫 Not production ready 🚫🚫🚫🚫🚫
+# 🚫🚫🚫🚫🚫 Proof of Concept: Not production intended 🚫🚫🚫🚫🚫
 I'm just playing around with some ideas.

 Current issues:
-- [ ] No defined way to manage a tenant's user authentication.
+- [ ] No defined way to manage a tenant's user authentication: I'm not seeing much future for this since Accounts doesn't keep the context when calling the loginWith* methods (thus TenantCollection is unable to retrieve the caller's subdomain)...
-- [ ] Still too much overhead to use a tenant's Collections on publications and methods.
+- [x] Still too much overhead to use a tenant's Collections on publications and methods: *Solved this by creating the TenantCollection class.
+TenantCollection extends Mongo.Collection and overwrites the _collection property, with a generalized, getter version of the original code that recalculates the collection's driver with the one that corresponds to the caller's subdomain.*
 - [ ] Make it work with websockets
-- [ ] Testing
 - [ ] ...

+I don't intend to work on this proof of concept anymore given the hacks needed make this work.
+Plus, theres no clear view to tenantify Accounts.

 ## Inspiration